microsoft/fluentui/packages/react-components/react-spinbutton/src/stories/SpinButton/SpinButtonAccessibility.md

 SpinButtons allow someone to incrementally adjust a value in small steps.

+SpinButtons are a better choice than Input and Input with type: number when clear indication is needed that there are maximum and minimum allowed values.

+SpinButtons are a better choice than Slider when there are many valid values and Slider would not provide enough granularity to choose a precise value.

 ### Required props

 Placeholder: If there are any props or other specific work that the author must do to make the default usage of the component accessible, list those here.
 One example is that all form components must have a label provided by the author.
 If the component has any internally defined strings that should be localized, list those here.